Abhishek15112003/AI-Attack-Detection/README.md

 ## Machine Learning Model
 - Uses **CatBoost Classifier** for training and classification
 - Performs **hyperparameter tuning** via GridSearchCV

-## Dynamic Test Data Handling
-- Ensures compatibility between training and test datasets
-- Handles missing and extra features dynamically

-## Model Persistence
-- Saves the trained model (`catboost_model.pkl`) for later use
+- Trained model is saved as `catboost_model.pkl`
-- Stores the trained `StandardScaler` (`scaler.pkl`) for consistent feature scaling
+- Preprocessing is handled using `scaler.pkl` for consistent feature scaling

-## Prediction Handling
+## Dataset
+- The dataset (`final_dataset.csv`) is already preprocessed.
-- Model is capable of making predictions even if 80% of the expected features are available, but accuracy may vary.
+- The model is capable of making predictions even if 80% of the expected features are available, though accuracy may vary.

 ## Installation
 ### Prerequisites